hpk42/muacrypt/README.rst

 ``muacrypt`` is a support tool for implementing `Autocrypt Level 1
 <https://autocrypt.org/autocrypt-spec-1.0.0.pdf>`_ compliant mail agents.
-Autocrypt state is kept in an one more accounts which process and produce autocrypt headers from incoming and outgoing e-mail.
+Autocrypt state is kept in one or more accounts which process and produce autocrypt headers from respective incoming and outgoing e-mail.
 Each account is tied to a set of e-mail addresses, specified as a regular expression.
 Functionality is exposed through a command line tool ``muacrypt`` and a Python api obtained through ``import muacrypt``.
 There is an evolving plugin